kirbydesign/designsystem/.github/CONTRIBUTING.md

 Now read the second example as a sentence:

-> "ButtonComponent in Kirby Page inside page actions should render with correct background-color"
+> "ButtonComponent in Kirby Page inside Page Actions should render with correct background-color"

 It can easily be read as a sentence and the intent of the test is clear.
 There is no guessing what should have the white background color applied; the sentence clearly states that it is the ButtonComponent.